runvnc/algoverse-concept/README.md

 ## HTML NFTs

-It should be possible to host this concept inside of an HTML NFT that would be tradable and accessible inside of Algornand NFT gallery web pages.
+It should be possible to host this concept inside of an HTML NFT that would be tradable and accessible inside of Algorand NFT gallery web pages.